Pelvic Congestion Syndrome

 Pelvic congestion syndrome seems to be a common cause of chronic pelvic pain (pelvic pain lasting more than 6 months).
 Pain occurs because blood accumulates in veins of the pelvis, which have dilated and become convoluted (called varicose veins).
 The resulting pain is sometimes debilitating.
 Estrogen may contribute to the development of these veins.

-Up to 15% of women of childbearing age have varicose veins in their pelvis, but not all of them have symptoms.
+Many women of childbearing age have varicose veins in their pelvis, but not all of them have symptoms.

-Pelvic pain often develops during or after a pregnancy and tends to worsen with each pregnancy.
+In women with pelvic congestion syndrome, pelvic pain often develops during or after a pregnancy and tends to worsen with each pregnancy.

 Typically, the pain is a dull ache, but it may be sharp or throbbing.
 It is worse at the end of the day (after women have been sitting or standing a long time) and is relieved by lying down.
 The pain is also worse during or after sexual intercourse.
 It is often accompanied by low back pain, aches in the legs, and abnormal vaginal bleeding.